dylibso/chicory/docs/docs/usage/2-host-functions.md

 As a consequence, host functions are a security boundary and need to be implemented carefully if the Wasm code is not trusted.

-You can think of host functions as similar to system calls or the standard library in your favorite programming language.
+You can think of host functions as similar to OS system calls or the standard library in your favorite programming language.
 The key difference is that, instead of relying on a default implementation, you use Java to define their behavior and determine what they do.